 Classes.
 Classes vary in size from four to twelve people.
 They are small groups of select Christians pledged to uphold a General Rule, conferring regularly with one another while under the watch of a lay-leader.
 The leader may be elected or appointed depending on circumstance, but class-leaders are normally churchmen known to our family circle.
 The only real requirement for class membership is a due fear of God and desire to work righteousness.

 Class Locations: Class meetings needn’t convene at our home chapel.
 In fact, each class or house can be their own “little church”.
-A classes & chapels could develop between Morgan Hill and Sacramento CA, forming a single society or congregation for quarterly conferences held at locales like the Friends’ Meeting House.
-As classes multiply, so do lay-leaders, home chapels, missionary stations, etc..
+A classes & chapels could develop between Morgan Hill and Sacramento CA, forming a single society or congregation upon quarterly conferences held at locales perhaps like the Friends’ Meeting House.
+As classes multiply, so do lay-leaders, preachers, prochapels, missionary stations, Tabernacles, etc..

 Prayer Covers: The chapel encourages the use of head coverings among women at worship indicating their married or domestic state before God.
 Women may testify and exhort but not preach (e.g., the lay-office of Deaconess).
 The UEC maintains the Scriptural practice of ordaining men to the primitive orders of deacon, presbyter, and bishop.

 Other Solemnities.
 Though not found in the prayer book, occasional & private services are borrowed from historic Methodism.
 We’re likely the only Protestant congregation in California to make use of night-watches, letter-days, and the Covenant service.
 If you inquire about our regular rites, ask about these prudential practices as well.